xemlock/filtrex/README.md

 ## Errors
 Filtrex may throw during the compilation of an expression (for example if it's malformed, or when you supply invalid options).
-However, it will never throw during the execution of an expression – instead it will **return** the corresponding error.
-This is intentional: this way you don't have to be too cautious when executing user-defined filters even in critical code.
+However, it will never throw during the execution of an expression – instead it will _return_ the corresponding error.
+It is intentional: this way you don't have to be too cautious when executing user-defined filters even in critical code.

 Error type           | Meaning
 -------------------- | --------